-'''

-BOOLEAN add_tr_lossy_inductor ( INOUT UserInstDef userInst , IN int pin1 , IN int pin2 , IN double rval, IN double lval )
+BOOLEAN add_tr_lossy_inductor • ( INOUT UserInstDef userInst ,

-'''
+IN int pin1 ,

+IN int pin2 ,

+IN double rval,

+IN double lval

+)

+Note For information on UserInstD Def, refer to Class List (r nodbuild).

 This function may be called (in devices's analyze\tr()) to add a lossy inductor between pins iPin and jPin.
 Values are in henrys for inductance and in ohms for resistance.